The vegan cafe in Nikko

 The vegan cafe

-When you enter, you must take off your shoes and then you can chose to either sit at a typical western-style table and chairs, or by the window on the ground at a low table.
+When you enter, you must take off your shoes and then you can choose to either sit at a typical western-style table and chairs or by the window on the ground at a low table.

-For those of you who are not used to sitting in traditional way, I would recommend to sit at the table and chairs, so you don’t get painful and achy knees and legs.
+For those of you who are not used to sitting in the traditional way, I would recommend sitting at the table and chairs, so you don’t get painful and achy knees and legs.

 The vegan menu

 They have a 定食 “teishoku”, which translates to “set menu” or “menu of the day”.
 On the day we visited, they had two things: